![]() |

 remained until retiring in 1896.

-Armchair Retailed by Berkey and Gay Furniture Company (active 1861-1929) c.1875 Grand Rapids, Michigan Walnut; ebonizing, gilding Collection of the Grand Rapids Public Museum, Grand Rapids, MI |
+| Armchair Retailed by Berkey & Gay Furniture Company (active 1861-1929) c.1875 Grand Rapids, Michigan Walnut; ebonizing, gilding Grand Rapids Public Museum, Grand Rapids, MI |

-The Midwest was the center of machine-made furniture in late-nineteenth-century America.
+The Midwest was the center of machine-made furniture in late nineteenth-century America.
 Key cities included Cincinnati, Ohio, and Grand Rapids, Michigan.
 Among the large-scale factories in

 Grand Rapids were those of Berkey and Gay, the Phoenix Furniture Company, and Nelson,

-manufacturer in Cincinnati was Mitchell and Rammelsberg.
+manufacturer in Cincinnati was Mitchell & Rammelsberg.

-Branch showrooms of Berkey and Gay Furniture Company, 17 Elizabeth Street, New York City, New York.
-Collection of the New York Public Library, New York, NY. |
+| Branch showrooms of Berkey & Gay Furniture Company, 17 Elizabeth Street, New York City, New York.
+New York Public Library, New York, NY. |

 The